libhide/book-notes/pragmatic-thinking-and-learning.md

 9. Learn by synthesis as well as by analysis (ie. Learn by doing).
 10. Strive for good design; it really works better.
 11. Rewire your brain with belief and constant practice.
+12. Add sensory experience to engage more of your brain.
+13. Lead with R-mode; follow with L-mode.
+14. Use metaphor as the meeting place between L-mode and R-mode.
+15. Cultivate humor to build stronger metaphors.
+16. Step away from the keyboard to solve hard problems.
+17. Change your viewpoint to solve the problem.

 ### Chapter 1: Introduction